 For the organization, transcendence is a focus on something that sits outside of the organization – namely the customer.
 If organizations focus all their efforts on profits or shareholder value (which are internal to the organization) they stand to miss their customers and create an internal culture centered on individual ego.
 Remaining tethered to your (transcendent) customers is precisely the idea that will create a culture that minimizes the individual ego – and thus minimizes the requisite injustices.
 The result will be maximized profits and shareholder value.
 Our business culture today has this backwards.

-For individual leaders, the trick is to make the day-to-day drudgery of your employee’s effort be about something bigger, something beyond, something worth fighting for; no, not YOUR bonus, not YOUR target, not YOUR promotion – but about the (transcendent) customer.
+For individual leaders, the trick is to point the day-to-day drudgery of your employee’s effort to something bigger, something beyond, something worth fighting for; no, not YOUR bonus, not YOUR target, not YOUR promotion – but about the (transcendent) customer.
 Focus every effort on the value their labor brings to the customer.
 Employees will fight much harder for customers than they ever will for you.
 Employees often lament “working for the man.”
 Where do you think that comes from?
 Not an organization that is intimately connected to its customers.
 Connect everything to the transcendent (customer) and profits and shareholder value will follow as will your bonus and promotion.
 I have written more extensively about transcendence in this article: Transcendence.

 Be intolerant (please do not misinterpret this); Be transcendent; Be culturally unified; Be financially remarkable.